 E. Destroying property/vandalism:

+Cost of the repair/restorative service in addition to:

+Offense Consequence

-Cost of the repair/restorative service in addition to: Offense offense Disposition To be determined upon the discretion of the administration based on severity of the offense
+Destroying Property/ Property / To be determined upon the discretion of the administration

+Vandalism based on severity of the offense

+-Restorative Justice/Community Service

 F. Threats